shaleenchordia/Automated-Candidate-Interview-Agent/README.md

-# HEYI: AI-Powered Interview Assistant
+# AI-Powered Interview Assistant

 ## Overview

-**HEYI** is a production-ready AI Interview Assistant designed for technical hiring.
+This is a production-ready AI Interview Assistant designed for technical hiring.
 It leverages modern NLP, LLMs, and speech-to-text technologies to automate candidate screening, skill detection, and personalized interview question generation.

 ---